-Materiality for planning purposes has been set at £1.1m, which equates to 1% of gross expenditure.
+Materiality for planning purposes has been set at £1.4 million which equates to 1 percent of gross expenditure.

-We design our procedures to detect errors in specific accounts at a lower level of precision which is £825k.
+We design our procedures to detect errors in specific accounts at a lower level of precision.

 Reporting to the Standards and Audit Committee